Yousign/SFDC-Toolbox/README.md

 # Yousign Salesforce Integration Toolbox

-You have discovered Yousign API and want to integrate it fast and without issues in Salesforce ?
-We have good news, you are in the right place !
+You have discovered Yousign API and want to integrate it fast and without issues in Salesforce?
+We have good news, you are in the right place!

 ## Introduction